⚠️ Trigger Warning:

 “Do you see this?”
 His voice dropped, conspiratorially.
 “This is the future.
 Women as raw material, transformed into art.
 Provocative, don’t you think?”

-Tiffany let her gaze linger on the grotesque brushstrokes, then looked straight into his eyes, eyes smoldering.
+Tiffany let her gaze linger on the grotesque brushstrokes, then looked straight into his eyes, smoldering.

 “Provocative isn’t always progress.
 Sometimes it’s just exploitation dressed in a tuxedo.”